okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section04/index.md

 These values are used in your application to set up the OpenID Connect flow with Okta.

 Somewhere in your app, construct a config object.
-This will be used to initialize the Okta services with the values specific to your application.
+This is used to initialize the Okta services with the values specific to your application.
 The required properties are:

 * clientId
 * issuer
 * redirectUri